hiero-ledger/hiero-sdk-rust/MIGRATION.md

-# Migration Guide: hedera → hiero
+# Migration Guide: hedera → hiero-sdk

 As part of the transition from the Hedera SDK to the new Hiero ecosystem, this Rust SDK will now be published under a new crate name:

--   ✅ **hiero** will be the new crate name.
+-   ✅ **hiero-sdk** will be the new crate name.
 -   ⚠️ **hedera** is still maintained temporarily for backward compatibility, but will be deprecated in the future.
+-   ✅ **hiero-sdk-proto** will be the new crate name for the protobufs crate.
+-   ⚠️ **hedera-proto** is still maintained temporarily for backward compatibility, but will be deprecated in the future.

-We encourage all users to migrate to **hiero** to receive future updates, features, and bug fixes.
+We encourage all users to migrate to **hiero-sdk** and **hiero-sdk-proto** to receive future updates, features, and bug fixes.

 ## 🛠 How to Migrate